Please ensure Javascript is enabled for purposes of website accessibility

 The National WWI Museum and Memorial - 2 Memorial Drive - Kansas City, Missouri

-The first program of our Civility Examined series, “Speaking Freely” will address the question of whether free speech is undermining American democracy or essential to its survival.
+The first program of our Civility Examined series, “Speaking Freely” addressed the question of whether free speech is undermining American democracy or essential to its survival.

-Join us for a thought-provoking conversation with a panel of experts as they explore free speech in America—its evolution, how its defined, its impact on politics, education and the daily lives of Americans.
-Panelists will also deliberate over the tension that exists between preserving the ideals of free speech and addressing the challenges of free speech in today’s America.
+On Tuesday, March 11, 2025, APS and the National WWI Museum and Memorial hosted a conversation with a panel of experts who explored free speech in America—its evolution, how its defined, its impact on politics, education and the daily lives of Americans.
+Panelists also deliberated over the tension that exists between preserving the ideals of free speech and addressing the challenges of free speech in today’s America.

 • Renowned free speech expert and author, Nadine Strossen